AwalaApp/network-website/service-providers/implementation/architecture.md

 ![](./diagrams/async-messaging.png){:.rn-side-image}

 By contrast, Relaynet apps don't communicate with each other directly.
 They communicate through one or more brokers, which pass the data along and -- when necessary -- keep a copy of the data until the next node becomes reachable.
-This pattern is called _asynchronous messaging_.
+This pattern is called _store-and-forward_, and it's crucial in delay-tolerant networking.

+RPCs can work on store-and-forward networks, but only in theory: RPCs still require a small round-trip time.
+For this reason, Relaynet apps use _asynchronous messaging_ instead of RPCs.

-Consequently, Relaynet apps don't communicate through clients and servers, and instead communicate through _endpoints_.
+In asynchronous messaging, apps don't communicate through clients and servers: They communicate through peers known as _endpoints_.
 Endpoints send messages to each other and there's no requirement for messages to be responded to.

 Relaynet calls the brokers above _gateways_, and each computer/smartphone using Relaynet requires a so-called _private gateway_ (like [this app in the case of Android](https://play.google.com/store/apps/details?id=tech.relaycorp.gateway)).
 All Relaynet-compatible apps will send and receive data through their local private gateway.